scalalandio/chimney/docs/docs/supported-transformations.md

     // expected output:
     // Target(a = "value", b = 128, c = 0L)
     // Value(value = Target(a = "value", b = 128, c = 0L))

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableDefaultValues
+      .buildTransformer
     ```

 A default value is used as a fallback, meaning: